dataforseo/TypeScriptClient/docs/classes/SerpGoogleOrganicLiveAdvancedRequestInfo.md

 all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”;
 if you need to use the “+” character for your keyword, please specify it as “%2B”;
-if this field contains such parameters as ‘allinanchor:’, ‘allintext:’, ‘allintitle:’, ‘allinurl:’, ‘define:’, ‘filetype:’, ‘id:’, ‘inanchor:’, ‘info:’, ‘intext:’, ‘intitle:’, ‘inurl:’, ‘link:’, ‘site:’, ‘-site:’, the charge per task will be multiplied by 5
+if this field contains such parameters as ‘allinanchor:’, ‘allintext:’, ‘allintitle:’, ‘allinurl:’, ‘define:’, ‘definition:’, ‘filetype:’, ‘id:’, ‘inanchor:’, ‘info:’, ‘intext:’, ‘intitle:’, ‘inurl:’, ‘link:’, ‘site:’, the charge per task will be multiplied by 5
 Note: queries containing the ‘cache:’ parameter are not supported and will return a validation error learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article